punmechanic/trinitroglycerin.github.io/source/_posts/Pay-Transparency.md

 ---
-title: Pay Transparency
+title: Pay Transparency 2021
 date: 2021-12-05 02:34:08
 tags:
 ---

-This post contains all of my salaries since I began my career.
+This post contains all of my salaries since I began my up to date.
 Salaries with an asterisk next to them are estimates - the true figure has been lost to time.
 Bonuses are not included for the same reason; I don't remember the percentages of the bonuses I recieved.

 I have no degree.
 I have one certification, the SANS GWAPT, which I acquired in 2017 after working at Riot.
 I am a white male and, at time of my first job, was 18.